Death of Yolanda Klug

-Yolanda Klug (born 1995 or 1996) was a German woman who disappeared on 25 September 2019 and whose disappearance has been linked to Scientology.
+Yolanda Klug (born 1995 or 1996) was a German woman who disappeared on 25 September 2019 and whose disappearance had been linked to Scientology.
 A walker discovered her remains on February 25, 2023 in the forest area Rödel near Freyburg.
 The cause of death is currently unclear.

 Background

 Yolanda Klug grew up in Steinen in the county of Lörrach, Baden-Württemberg.
-Her parents are Annette Margarete Löffler (born 24 August 1966) and Peter Klug, both Scientology members.
-Anne Margarete Löffler has been holding high-ranking positions in Scientology both in Germany and Switzerland and in 2016 was the press spokesperson for Scientology in Basel.
-Klug has a two years younger sister, Elisa.
+Her parents were Annette Margarete Löffler (born 24 August 1966) and Peter Klug, both Scientology members.
+Löffler held high-ranking positions in Scientology both in Germany and Switzerland and in 2016 was the press spokesperson for Scientology in Basel.
+Yolanda had a sister two years younger named Elisa.
 Yolanda attended Scientology courses but later became attached to the German branch of Zeal Church, a Christian "neo-charismatic free church".
-She regularly attended Zeal Church Leipzig for about two and a half years prior to her disappearance and got baptized there.
+She regularly attended Zeal Church Leipzig for about two and a half years prior to her disappearance and had been baptized there.

-Klug's parents later separated and Löffler eventually relocated to South Africa with her new life partner and Klug's younger sister to work for a local Scientology branch.
+Klug's parents later separated and Löffler eventually relocated to South Africa with her new life partner and Elisa to work for a local Scientology branch.

 According to antiscientologyblog.com Klug's father has been a high-ranking member of Scientology as well and in the 1990s participated in multiple elite courses on the Scientology cruise ship Freewinds.
 Her sister joined Sea Org and now lives in the United States.

 Disappearance

-At the time of her disappearance Klug studied architecture at Leipzig University of Applied Sciences and had gone on a semester abroad in Amman.
+At the time of her disappearance Klug was studying architecture at Leipzig University of Applied Sciences and had gone on a semester abroad to Amman.
 Five months earlier she had moved into a shared flat on Körnerstraße in Leipzig with another female student.
 In early September she had spent time in California with her father where she also met with her sister.

 On 24 September Klug's father was in Leipzig on a business trip.
 The two met for dinner.
 On 25 September Klug was planning to go to the local IKEA store in Günthersdorf.
-There she planned to buy, among other things, flower pots, drapes, and drinking glasses.
 For the same evening she had an appointment with a friend in Halle (Saale) to attend a public movie screening which was part of an event called Herbstsession at the local art school campus.
 About 3 p.m.
 Klug left her apartment in Leipzig and likely went to a nearby public transport station.
 She was last seen at Südplatz and is unaccounted for since then.

-According to a friend, one of her teachers from high school, he tried to contact Klug on the instant messenger Telegram after her disappearance.
-She never responded but two weeks later the app reported that Klug had been online shortly before, implying that either Klug herself or someone else had used her phone at that time.
+According to a friend, one of her teachers from high school tried to contact Klug on Telegram after her disappearance.
+She never responded but two weeks later the app reported that Klug had been online implying that either Klug or someone else had used her phone at that time.

 Klug had booked a plane trip to Jordan including tickets for the journey to the airport prior to her disappearance.
 However, neither of the tickets were used.